Marketing Plan for “B Airlines”

 2. Brand name no longer important to customers

-2. Increasing access to internet gives quick price comparisons
+2. Increasing access to the internet gives quick price comparisons

 2. Fierce competitive tactics